 - Weather conditions

-It typically costs less to install than to replace a new individual subsurface disposal system.
+It typically costs less to install than to replace a new septic system.

-The main factors that affect the price of new installation include:
+The main factors that affect new septic installation cost include:

 Design – All new installations require design by a NH-licensed septic designer.
 This investment can range from $1,500-2,000.